slatex/stexls-vscode-client/README.md

 ## The Settings

-First thing you should do after installing is to open the settings UI and searching for `stexls`.
+First thing you should do after installing is to open the settings UI and search for `stexls`.

 Then confirm that your `stexls: Python Interpreter` setting points to the python executable you want to use.